logan-montellimard-braga/hunch/README.md

 This allows you to write most expressions without consideration for the "file or directory?" question.
 If an entry is a directory without any children, just add a '/' at the end of its name.

+### Absolute path dilemma

+For now, you can't use absolute paths in Hunch syntax; an error will be raised before any processing.
+This behavior is intended.
+Absolute path in the context provided by Hunch are awkward: should they be allowed everywhere and screw logic with constructs like `"/home/foo" + "/tmp"` where Hunch operators are ignored ?
+Should they only be allowed in the root position ?
+If so, should constructs like `"/home/foo" + baz` be interpreted as creating "/home/foo" and "/home/foo/baz", or "/home/foo" and "./baz" ?
+And what about duplicate absolute paths ?

+As I didn't want to impose an arbitrary flawed view on Hunch syntax, the problem is, until a better solution arises, bypassed with the absolute paths interdiction and a command-line option, `-r`/`--root-dir`.
+By specifying a root directory (default "."), all operations will be processed inside this directory.
+It is equivalent to `cd`'ing into the directory before processing.

 ### Numbering syntax

 Numbering of duplicate entries uses a printf-like syntax.
 A given token (default `$`) will be replaced in group in entry names.